-- Close all running instances of MicroEJ Studio / SDK - Edit MicroEJ-[SDK[Studio].ini and add the property -Dorg.apache.ivy.showAdvancedPrefs=true - Start MicroEJ Studio / SDK again - Go to Window > Preferences > Module Manager page
+- Close all running instances of the SDK - Edit MicroEJ-SDK.ini and add the property -Dorg.apache.ivy.showAdvancedPrefs=true - Start the SDK again - Go to Window > Preferences > Module Manager page

 A new link Ivy settings should appear on the bottom of the page.
-It opens a popup window with the original Ivy preferences pages.
+It opens a popup window with the original lvy preferences pages.